 - Kyo's father emotionally abused his young son, calling him evil simply for being possessed by the spirit of the Cat at birth.
 He later goes on to repeatedly call Kyo a murder for supposedly driving his mother to suicide, even though it's implied that her suicide was actually caused by the father's abuse!

-- The second season of Princess Tutu has Rue suffering from emotional and, later, physical abuse from Mytho.
+- The second season has Rue suffering from emotional and, later, physical abuse from Mytho.
 Played very dark and serious, to show how much the Raven's blood is twisting his personality.

 - The first season also has Fakir treating Mytho roughly, including one point where he slaps Mytho for defying an order.
 Not played quite as seriously as the above example, but still portrayed as pretty shocking to the people that witness it.
 Later when Mytho frames Fakir for trying to kill him under the influence of Raven's blood, most of the class has an easy time believing it thanks to witnessing the previous moments of abuse.